(Disclosure: Some of the links below may be affiliate links)

 Another solution is to comply with the new dumb law and switch to European-domiciled funds.
-We are not going to lose access to U.S. stock market indexes, only U.S. funds.
+We will not lose access to U.S. stock market indexes, only U.S. funds.
 There are equivalent European tracking the same indexes.
 However, this is not a very good solution.
 European funds are more expensive and smaller.
 And there is less choice for funds around.

-For instance, the fund that I will really miss is Vanguard Total World (VT).
+For instance, the fund that I will miss is Vanguard Total World (VT).
 This fund replicates the performance of the entire world market.
-It manages around 17 billions of dollars of stocks.
+It manages around 17 billion dollars of stocks.
 And it has a Total Expense Ratio (TER) of 0.10%.
 It is made of more than 8000 different stocks.
-This is a really great ETF.
+VT is a great ETF.

-On the European side, there is no full world ETF, at least not in acceptable TER range.
+On the European side, there is no full world ETF, at least not in the acceptable TER range.
 The closer they get is with Developed World ETF.
 But that still means it is necessary to own several ETFs instead of a single one.

 If I had to choose one European Developed World ETF, I would probably go with iShares Core MSCI World UCITS ETF.
 It has around 1600 stocks in 23 developed countries and manages more than 14 billion dollars.
 It has a TER of 0.20%.
-That is twice more expensive for an inferior fund.
-It is not really bad of course.
-But it really pales in comparison to VT.
+That is twice as expensive for an inferior fund.
+It is not bad, of course.
+But it pales in comparison to VT.

 If I were to switch to the European equivalent of VT, I would probably have to hold two funds.
 And they would be more expensive than VT.
-So, I am not really convinced by this solution.
+So, I am not convinced by this solution.
 Another thing that shows that these laws are not doing anything good for the investors.